-- A. Upon determining that a student has violated the Code, the Committee may impose as a sanction any regulation of the Student's connection with the University or Law School, including warning, reprimand, transcript notation (see Section V.E.), probation, exclusion from one or more Law School or University activities, suspension, revocation of degree, or permanent expulsion. - B. In addition, and irrespective of any other sanction, the Committee may notify the Dean or the Dean's designee to enter a grade of "F" in any course involved in the violation, except that where the Committee determines that the Student gained an unfair advantage by continuing to write an examination after a proctor had announced that the time allotted had elapsed the Committee may notify the Dean or Dean's designee to reduce the grade assigned for the course involved or to enter administrative credit for the course involved. - C. Whatever sanction is imposed shall bear a reasonable relationship to the severity of the violation that the Committee has determined occurred, except that the Committee may also consider with regard to sanction the Student's background, including the Student's record of prior violations or lack of violations.
+A. Upon determining that a student has violated the Code, the Committee may impose as a sanction any regulation of the Student's connection with the University or Law School, including warning, reprimand, transcript notation (see Section V.E.), probation, exclusion from one or more Law School or University activities, suspension, revocation of degree, or permanent expulsion, as these terms are defined in the University's Conduct Code.

+B. In addition, and irrespective of any other sanction, the Committee may notify the Dean or the Dean's designee to enter a grade of "F" in any course involved in the violation, except that where the Committee determines that the Student gained an unfair advantage by continuing to write an examination after a proctor had announced that the time allotted had elapsed the Committee may notify the Dean or Dean's designee to reduce the grade assigned for the course involved or to enter administrative credit for the course involved.

+C. Whatever sanction is imposed shall bear a reasonable relationship to the severity of the violation that the Committee has determined occurred, except that the Committee may also consider with regard to sanction the Student's background, including the Student's record of prior violations or lack of violations.